 This is a must go place!
 If you travel to Northern Bavaria, you cannot miss this incredible village.
 When planning our road trip to this region (check our post about it here), we knew for sure we'd stop there.
-Located on the Romantic Road, the fairy-tale village of Bavaria is a charming place in which it feels good to wander in its many little streets.
+Located on the Romantic Road, this fairy-tale village of Bavaria is a charming place in which it feels good to wander in its cute alleys.
 It is the picture-perfect German village and can hardly be described with words.
 In this post, we've concocted a tailor-made walking tour for you not to miss a thing when visiting this magical town.

 One of the favorite stops along Germany’s “Romantic Road”, Rothenburg ob der Tauber began as a settlement in the year of 970.
 Afterwards, in 1142, King Conrad III built a “Red Fortress” (or Rote Burg in German) on a peak overlooking the river Tauber and a town flourished around it.
 Finally, in 1274, King Rudolf of Habsburg granted the town the right to be a Free Imperial City, bringing considerable political power to the city and fostering its economic success with different fairs taking place in the city.

 However, when the Thirty Years’ war turned Catholics against Protestants in the fragmented Holy Roman Empire, Rothenburg suffered an invasion by the army of the catholic Count of Tilly and was abandoned in the following winter.
 Two years later, it suffered a bubonic plague outbreak.
 Without any money or power, Rothenburg stopped growing, and that’s why, luckily for us, it still preserves its XVII century looks.
 Later on, during the Nazi period, the town held a special significance to the ideologists, once they considered it to be the epitome of the German "Home Town" representing all that was traditionally German.
 They organized regular day trips to Rothenburg from all across the Reich to showcase the ideal German community.